Axway/api-builder-docs/content/en/docs/Best_Practices.md

 * Set [NODE_ENV=production](https://expressjs.com/en/advanced/best-practice-performance.html) in the environment for security and performance.

+## Managing your service

+* The health of your service can be monitored via the health-check API `/apibuilderPing.json`

+* The health of your Docker container is monitored via [HEALTHCHECK](https://docs.docker.com/engine/reference/builder/#healthcheck) and uses `./healthcheck.js` to periodically ping the health-check API `/apibuilderPing.json`

+* If flow-triggers become unhealthy (e.g. such as an inability to contact Kafka or Solace), your service will shut down as part of best-practices for fault-tolerant microservice architecture so that it can [self-heal and auto-restart](https://blog.risingstack.com/designing-microservices-architecture-for-failure/#selfhealing).
+If you are not using Docker/Kubernetes in production, then you will need to employ a process manager (e.g. [pm2](https://pm2.keymetrics.io/)).

 ## Maintaining your service

-* Use the latest, fully-patched version of node that we support (see our [Getting Started Guide](/docs/getting_started_with_api_builder/) and [{{% variables/apibuilder_prod_name %}} Node.js support policy](/docs/node.js_support_policy/) for version restrictions).
+* Use the latest, fully-patched version of node that we support (see our [Getting Started Guide](/docs/getting_started_with_api_builder/) and [{{% variables/apibuilder_prod_name %}} Node.js support policy](/docs/node.js_support_policy/) [for version restrictions).](/docs/node.js_support_policy/)

 * Keep your dependencies up to date with their latest patches.

 * Every two weeks, Axway {{% variables/apibuilder_prod_name %}} releases new features, patches, and security fixes.
-You should keep an eye on our [Release Notes](/docs/release_notes/) and list of [Deprecations](/docs/deprecations/).
+You should keep an eye on our [Release Notes](/docs/release_notes/) [and list of](/docs/release_notes/) [Deprecations](/docs/deprecations/)[.
 Keep abreast of the updates to ensure your application will be compatible with any change(s) that may be introduced.
-Occasionally, you may want to incorporate these security updates and fixes into your application.
+Occasionally, you may want to incorporate these security updates and fixes into your application.](/docs/deprecations/)